hydricAcid/DA-SAT/Data Gathering.md

 Mem:            7615        2235        2800         224        2580        4855
 Swap:              0           0           0
 ```
 This output is easier to read than cpu stats, since there are labels for the columns.
+The 'free' command has cleaned up data from /proc/meminfo for us, but even though this data has already been cleaned, we will need to clean it up further for our use.
 We will only need to read the first line, since swap is irrelevant in our case.
 ```
 Mem:            7615        2235        2800         224        2580        4855